MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to find the following security issues:

     - Locate the RegisterUser, LoginUser, and ValidateUserInput methods and review the comments describing security vulnerabilities.
-This code is related to the "Remove Sensitive Data from Debug Logging" issues.
+This code is related to the "Remove Sensitive Data from Debug Logging" issue.

     - Locate the GetMd5Hash method and review the comments describing security vulnerabilities.
 This code is related to the "Replace MD5 Password Hashing with Secure Alternative" issue.

 1. Open the **PaymentService.cs** file.

-1. Take a minute to review the comments describing security vulnerabilities.
+1. Take a minute to review the comments in the payment and validation methods.

-    The security vulnerabilities in this code are related to the "Remove Sensitive Data from Debug Logging" issue.
+    The security vulnerabilities in this code are related to the **Fix Credit Card Data Storage Violations** issue that you assigned to yourself.

+    The PaymentService class is also related to other issues.
+For example, the "Remove Sensitive Data from Debug Logging" and "Reduce Information Disclosure in Error Messages (Console Output )" issues.

     Notice that the PaymentService class uses OrderRepository to persist payment-related order data.
-If the OrderRepository class does not properly handle sensitive data, it could lead to data exposure vulnerabilities.
+If the OrderRepository class doesn't handle sensitive data properly, it could lead to data exposure vulnerabilities in the OrderRepository class.

 1. Open the **ProductService.cs** file.